Dependency changes for ART folks

 What we want, is if a version of X is setup that doesn't match the version we have,

 we fail, and if the version we want is setup, we don't bother setting it up again.
 That means we need to pass in the version and qualifiers and check them; or just check the setup version as we go...

-#8 Updated by Marc Mengel about 8 years ago
+#8 Updated by Marc Mengel over 8 years ago

 I committed a version into cvs which now appears to do both the checks for:

 - checking for conflicts betweeen branches of the dependency tree

 - checking for conflicts between what's setup already and the product being setup

 - put in support for setting this in UPS_OVERRIDE

 - do we want it to fail the toplevel product being setup as well, if it